quick-perf/quick-sql-test-data/README.md

 <dependency>
     <groupId>org.quickperf</groupId>
-    <artifactId>sql-test-data-generator</artifactId>
+    <artifactId>quick-sql-test-data</artifactId>
     <version>0.1-SNAPSHOT</version>
 </dependency>
 ```

-You can generate the insert statements with the help of an instance of `org.stdg.SqlTestDataGenerator` class.
+You can generate the insert statements with the help of an instance of `org.qstd.QuickSqlTestData` class.

-_SQL test data generator_ works with:
+_Quick SQL test data_ works with:
 * PostgreSQL
 * Oracle
 * MariaDB